16 Bedtime Snacks That Will Help You Sleep Better

 Many foods contain naturally occurring substances that bring on sleep.
 Here are some of the best choices to help you settle down for a quality rest.

-Walnuts are a good source of tryptophan, a sleep-enhancing amino acid that helps make serotonin and melatonin, the “body clock” hormones that set your sleep-wake cycles.
-Additionally, University of Texas researchers found that walnuts contain their own source of melatonin, unlike other foods that help you sleep, which may help you fall asleep even faster.
+Walnuts are a good source of tryptophan, a sleep-enhancing amino acid which helps make serotonin and melatonin, the “body clock” hormones that set your sleep-wake cycles.
+University of Texas researchers also found that walnuts contain their own source of melatonin, unlike other foods that help you sleep, which may help you fall asleep even faster.
 Here are some other health benefits of walnuts (that won’t put you to sleep).

 Almonds are rich in magnesium, a mineral needed for quality sleep (and for building bones).
 Adults who took a magnesium supplement before bed reported being able to fall asleep faster, getting more quality sleep at night, and being able to wake up on time more easily, according to a study published in the Journal of Research in Medical Sciences.
 But you don’t need to take a pill—almonds are a delicious source of magnesium.

 Cheese and crackers

-Old wives’ tales suggest that warm milk can make you sleepy but it turns out there’s science to back this up.
+Old wives’ tales suggest that warm milk can make you sleepy, but it turns out there is actually science to back this up.
 Studies have found that many dairy products can help you sleep.
-Calcium, found in cheese, yogurt, and milk, helps the brain use the tryptophan found in dairy to manufacture sleep-triggering melatonin.
-Additionally, calcium helps regulate muscle movements which means fewer sleep-busters like cramps or restless legs.
+Calcium, found in cheese, yogurt and milk, helps the brain use the tryptophan found in dairy to manufacture sleep-triggering melatonin.
+Calcium also helps regulate muscle movements, which means fewer sleep-busters like cramps or restless legs.

 A salad with dinner could speed up your bedtime.
 Lettuce contains lactucarium, which has sedative properties, according to a study published in Food Science and Biotechnology.
 Romaine lettuce has the highest content of this compound, making it ideal for sleep.
 If you don’t feel like noshing on a head of lettuce, you can try this brew from the book Stealth Health: Simmer three to four large lettuce leaves in a cup of water for 15 minutes.
 Remove from heat, add two sprigs of mint, and sip just before you go to bed.